| Prep Time: 10 mins

 salt and pepper to taste (optional)

-The key to this dish is making a Roux (pronounced 'roo') which is typically just equal parts butter and flour.
+The key to this dish is making a Roux (pronounced 'roo') which is flour cooked in a fat like butter or oil.
 Roux is a French technique for thickening sauces and you've probably eaten roux in restaurant dishes hundreds of times (mac n cheese, stews, soups, eggs benedict), even though it may not have been obvious.
 Roux not only acts as a thickening agent, it can provide mild or deep flavor depending on how long you cook it.
 Our recipe makes a quick roux to act as both a thickener for the curry but also as a wonderful delivery vehicle for the toasted curry spices.

 Making roux is not difficult but it requires a few minutes of attention.
 The one point to remember is not to burn the roux.
 Never use a high heat setting and you're better off turning down the heat a little and taking a few extra minutes to brown the roux to avoid burning it.